reactjs/react.dev/beta/src/pages/learn/removing-effect-dependencies.md

 ### Is your Effect doing several unrelated things? {/*is-your-effect-doing-several-unrelated-things*/}

-The next question you should ask yourself is whether your Effect is trying to do too much.
+The next question you should ask yourself is whether your Effect is doing several unrelated things.

 Imagine you're creating a shipping form where the user needs to choose their city and area.
 You fetch the list of `cities` from the server according to the selected `country` so that you can show them as dropdown options: